Identifying the right treatment for your cancer patients – the benefits of comprehensive molecular profiling

 The unique personalized analysis offered by Alacris Theranostics

-Alacris Theranostics’ cancer genomics services for clinicians provide a highly comprehensive tumor characterization based on deep sequencing of the cancer transcriptome and genome, as well as of the patient genome.
+We offer cancer genomics services for clinicians to provide a highly comprehensive molecular characterization of cancer patients, based on deep sequencing of the tumor transcriptome and genome, as well as of the patient genome.

 Complexity made simple